SINTEF/dlite/examples/mappings/README.md

    of a **Structure** data model.
 Note that this is a datmodel describing an atomistic structure with symbols and positions of the atoms as well as the unit cell vectors.

-2. Calculating the potential energy and the forces on all atoms using the EMT calculator and storing them in an instance of a **CalcResults** data model.
+2. Load potential energy and the forces as an instance of a **CalcResult** data model.

 3. Mapping properties of the data models and input/output of mapping functions to ontological concepts.